in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 #### Use Latest Version of Eclipse

-Correct the classpath of your application so that it contains a single, compatible version of org.springframework.plugin.core.PluginRegistry

 I downloaded a project from spring initializr but when I see the pom.xml showing errors on parent tag.

 https://stackoverflow.com/questions/56154266/why-does-change-from-spring-boot-version-2-1-4-to-2-1-5-gives-unknown-configurat